Farewell to Forums: Digital Press

 My Stinkor Story

 He-Man and The Masters of the Universe is less a toy line or a cartoon than it is a case study in ruthless, well-timed marketing.
-The rush of commercialized animation in the 1980s is fascinating in its mercenary layers, but the short of it is that Mattel began it by mercilessly promoting He-Man action figures with cartoons thanks to the Reagan administration’s loosened restrictions.
-Of all the creations in this ominous entwining of advertising and entertainment, He-Man wasn’t the most enduring; Transformers, Ninja Turtles, My Little Pony, and G.I Joe arguably got better mileage.
+The rush of commercialized animation in the 1980s is fascinating in its mercenary layers, but the short of it is that Mattel began it all by relentlessly promoting He-Man action figures with a cartoon thanks to loosened FCC restrictions.
+This may go down as one of the lesser machinations of the Reagan administration, but the competition there is fierce.

 Yet He-Man was first, and He-Man was massive in its day.
 It wasn’t just toy sales or after-school cartoons, either.
-The Macy’s parade had enormous He-Man floats.
+The Macy’s Thanksgiving Day parade had enormous He-Man floats.
 Dave Barry mocked He-Man toy names (“Lob-Stor”) in his books.
 Concerned Christian parents saw demonic imagery in the villainous Skeletor and fretted that their children might attach quasi-religious proportions to He-Man’s tagline of “The Most Powerful Man in the Universe.”

 I enjoyed this almost by accident.
 I was a little too young to catch the full weight of Mattel and Filmation’s toy-cartoon assault, but I had plenty of Masters of the Universe paraphernalia.
 Much of this was due to my grandmother, who of course spoiled me and my sister with new toys whenever we visited.
 I soon had He-Man and Skeletor and a good share of their dueling entourages, and a trip to the grandparents usually meant a new addition.
-One day in 1985, my grandmother brought out Stinkor.

 Yes, that was all.
 Stinkor was a skunk-colored action figure who emitted an actual odor.
 Of course I found this amusing, and when my grandmother presented me with Stinkor I joked that I would leave him on her bed one night to spread his presumably fetid aroma.